openziti/ziti/README.md

 # Ziti Fabric

 Ziti is a modern, programmable network overlay with associated edge components, for application-embedded, zero trust network connectivity, written by developers for developers.
-Ziti allows developers to take control of networking while with secure connectivity and advanced security concepts such as Zero Trust.
+Ziti allows developers to take control of networking, with secure connectivity and advanced security concepts such as Zero Trust.

-The Ziti Fabric implements a geo-scale routable mesh network overlay, with smart routing and dynamic healing features.
+The Ziti Fabric is a layer of the Ziti architecture, which implements a geo-scale routable mesh network overlay, with smart routing and dynamic healing features.
+The fabric provides an open, extensible addressing model, allowing your deployments to utilize overlay network addressing natively.

 ## Ziti Overview